Metrohan/RSA-EncrypterDecrypter/README.md

 # RSA Encrypter/Decrypter

 This program mostly useful for who studies computer engineering or computer science.
 I used this program at my discrete math midterm.
-It might be useful for anyone I think.
 Feel free to use my code.

-If you dont have an idea about RSA Encrypt or Decryption, check this link https://en.wikipedia.org/wiki/RSA_(cryptosystem)
+If you don't have an idea about RSA Encrypt or Decryption, check this link https://en.wikipedia.org/wiki/RSA_(cryptosystem)

 # Instructions
 For encryption: